THE PUBLIC UTTERATON MACHINES

 - 21C e-paper display screen, that asks yes/no questions.

-For a list of questions, please visit the "public audio" link above.
+For a list of questions, please visit the "audio recordings" pages above.

 Currently, little research exists that examines the reasoning behind the locations of public art in New York, as well as what residents might think of it, or wish for it after it has been installed.
 Whereas 'gallery' art normally has a publicly constituted apparatus of commentary and scholarly interrogation, that surrounds it, public art which exists outside the traditional gallery space paradoxically does not have such an apparatus of dissemination and discourse.
 There is less public art in the outer boroughs of New York that in the neighborhoods and outer boroughs.
 The Public Utteraton Machines will, in the form of objects in space provide a counter narrative to this established system of locations.
 As urban interventions, they will uncover whether people really want, care for or are indifferent towards public art.